-Trauma Therapy
+Trauma Therapy in Salt Lake City

-Building resilience through connection
+Build resilience through reconnection

 Do you find yourself wondering if you are broken?
 Maybe your mind won’t switch off at night no matter how fatigued your body feels.
 Maybe you “lose” time or feel disconnected from yourself and those around you.
 Maybe you’re always on high alert, waiting for the other shoe to drop.
-Or maybe you just wish you could respond “differently” to things than you do.
+Or maybe you just wish you could respond differently to things than you do.

 Trauma doesn’t just live in the past — it echoes in your present.
 It can show up as sudden spikes of anxiety or depression, irritability over small things, deep feelings of shame and low self-worth, or the instinct to withdraw from the people and activities you love.
-You might wonder why it’s so hard to “just move on,” even when you logically know you are safe right now.
+You might wonder why it’s so hard to “just move on” even when you logically know you are safe right now.

 An integrative approach to trauma recovery